 It’s hard to live happily when you’re always comparing yourself with others.
 Here’s one fact: there is always someone who has things going better for them (at least from where you’re standing).

-There’s always that friend that works in a multinational or in government, married at early 20s, started a multimillion business or won a reality TV show.
+There’s always that friend that works in a multinational or in government, married at the early 20s, started a multimillion business, or won a reality TV show.

 Each one of us has our path and there’s more than enough room in the sky for everyone.
-You have to stay true to your goals, keep improving yourself so you can be ready when opportunities come.
+You have to stay true to your goals and keep improving yourself so you can be ready when opportunities come.

 Trust me opportunities will come.
-Like one quote says, “don’t pray for opportunities to come, pray to be ready when opportunities come”
+As one quote says, “Don’t pray for opportunities to come, pray to be ready when opportunities come”

-In all, try to be positive, have positive people around you, keep adding value to yourself and working towards your goals.
+In all, try to be positive, have positive people around you, keep adding value to yourself, and work towards your goals.

 Eventually, everything will be alright.